 “We know our country.
 It is important that we record and share our Traditional and practical knowledge and keep it alive within our communities.
 We want our young people to know and protect country and keep it healthy” (Plant Stories)

 Bardi Jawi people have a wealth of Traditional Knowledge about the biology and ecology of their land and sea country.
-This exciting project collated Traditional and botanical knowledge about each of the plants; Albay Ficus virens; Birimbiri Diosypros humilis, Goolay Planchonia careya, Goolmi Grewia breviflora, Goolyi Caesalpinia major, Gooralgar Flueggia virosa, Iidool Pandanus spiralis, Iilarr Syzgium eucalyptoides, Joongoon Mimusops elengi, Mangarr Sersalsia sericea and Marool Terminalia petiolaris; and provides information about where and when the plants grow, the relationships to the Bardi seasonal calendar, germination cues, fruiting and flowering and some Traditional uses as well as the variety of birds and other animals that utilise these plants
+This exciting project collated Traditional and botanical knowledge about each of the plants; Albay Ficus virens; Birimbiri Diosypros humilis, Goolay Planchonia careya, Goolmi Grewia breviflora, Goolyi Caesalpinia major, Gooralgar Flueggea virosa, Iidool Pandanus spiralis, Iilarr Syzgium eucalyptoides, Joongoon Mimusops elengi, Mangarr Sersalisia sericea and Marool Terminalia petiolaris; and provides information about where and when the plants grow, the relationships to the Bardi seasonal calendar, germination cues, fruiting and flowering and some Traditional uses as well as the variety of birds and other animals that utilise these plants.

 The booklet was compiled for and distributed back to the Bardi Jawi community and will be a valuable resource for schools, communities and ranger groups.

 These pictures are extracts from the community publication.
 Click on the pictures here and in the following links to view at full size.